-The institute welcomes PhD students from the physical, natural, and quantitative social sciences and mathematics.
-Prior experience with computational or mathematical modeling is not required.
+The institute welcomes Ph.D. students from the physical, natural, and quantitative social sciences and mathematics.
+Prior experience with computational or mathematical modeling is not required, nor is in-depth knowledge of the the workshop's theme.
 The program is limited to 36 students per year.

 - SFI policy requires participants to provide proof of complete and up-to-date COVID-19 vaccination prior to beginning the program.

-- Students should have advanced to candidacy by the time of their participation – or be at a similar stage, in which they have defined and are pursuing their thesis research, and have completed the core classwork requirements of their degree program – but should not yet be in the final stages of their dissertation, ie. scheduled to defend
+- Students should have completed at least one year of Ph.D. coursework and have defined and be pursuing their thesis research, or have completed a substantial independent research project as part of their degree.
+Students should not yet be in the final stages of their dissertation, e.g. should not be scheduled to defend

 The Complexity-GAINs team is committed to offering inclusive educational programs in which all participants feel valued and supported in their learning journey.
 We believe that human diversity in all of its dimensions is essential to meaningful scientific progress.
 We believe that open discourse and respectful sharing of broad perspectives is essential for understanding our world and worlds beyond.
 We work to ensure our educational programs reflect and encourage this diversity and inclusivity, and we welcome you to join us.